vdbvincent/catfeeder/README.md

 ## About

 This is an example, with software provided, on how automate feeding your pets.

-This repo contains schemas, and source code.
+This repo contains schemas and source code.

 ## How does it work ?